ramanishsingh/IPL_hotstar/README.md

 ii) Create "hotstar" environment from the environment.yml file :conda env create -f environment.yml  .
 And then activate it: conda activate hotstar.

+If you are getting pip dependecies installation error, try "pip install fake-useragent" after activating the environment (conda activate hotstar).

 iii) Install Google chrome version 89 OR put the latest version of chromedriver (https://chromedriver.storage.googleapis.com/index.html?path=89.0.4389.23/) in the hotstar folder and also install latest chrome version

 iv) Change line 31 in check6.py to put the right location of the chromedriver